ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

 device already authenticated.
-However, the User is advised not to use the ZenyPass Service on a mobile phone or a computer of which he is not the owner or whose use is shared with a third party, in order to avoid any fraudulent connection to his User Account.
+However, the User is advised not to use the ZenyPass Service on a mobile phone or a computer of which he is not the owner or whose use is shared with a third party, in order to avoid any fraudulent connection to his Vault.
 In this case, ZENYWAY can under no circumstances be held responsible for any damage caused to the User.

-Upon becoming aware of this, the User agrees to promptly inform ZENYWAY (at the following address: contact@zenyway.com) of any failure of his User Account or any doubt as to possible fraudulent access to his User Account.
+Upon becoming aware of this, the User agrees to promptly inform ZENYWAY (at the following address: contact@zenyway.com) of any failure of his User Account or any doubt as to possible fraudulent access to his Vault.

 ## ARTICLE 6 - INTELLECTUAL PROPERTY